itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

 The logic behind the surfaces is then scripted using |python|.
 Therefore it is possible to change the appearance of control elements at runtime or to connect a signal, emitted when for instance clicking on a button, with a user-defined python method.

-In this chaper, the creation of such user interfaces is explained.
+In this chapter, the creation of such user interfaces is explained.

 Qt Designer
 ==============